egr-401-402-capstone-2020-21/ItsClassified-Blog/blog10.md

 ##
-You may be wondering why do need to calculate the different types of score for each model?
 In order to get a more comprehensive analysis, we need to fully evaluate the effectiveness of each model, and to do this, we need to examine other types of evaluation metrics.
 Often times, when you are evaluating machine learning algorithms you typically use the metric measure of the accuracy score.
-When using the accuracy score to evaluate the algorithms, you may get a high accuracy of 90% or above and it may seem like the model is performing well.
+When using the accuracy score to evaluate the algorithms, you may get high accuracy of 90% or above and it may seem like the model is performing well.
 However, when the accuracy score is evaluated against other metrics, it produces poor results.
 This is the reason why other score types are necessary because the classification accuracy alone does not tell the full store and is not enough to truly judge the performance of the model.

 As mentioned above, each score types is identified through true positives, false positives, and false negatives.
 A true